kolkil/jmcache/server/README.md

 ### Compilation
 To compile server in default mode type `make`
 In debug mode server writes to its stdout some useful informations.
-To compile server in debug mode type `make debug`
+To compile server in debug mode type `make debug`.
-If its necessary to profile the server type `make prof` and then use gprof
+If its necessary to profile the server type `make prof` and then use gprof.

 ### Configuration file
-By default server uses file `server_config.csv` wich is in the server directory
+By default server uses file `server_config.csv` wich is in the server directory.
+You can use other config files by passing path as command line argument `./mcache-server.out -c path_to_config_file`.
-This is example configuration file (at the moment *config reader* does not support comments in configuration file)
+This is example configuration file (at the moment *config reader* does not support comments in configuration file).
 ```
 static_save	yes
 static_load	no